warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/chiado-testnet/join-chiado.md

 # Join Chiado

 :::important
 Chiado is our new and improved testnet.
 Please make sure to transition all your testing and development processes here.
-Also note that on Chiado we've changed the denomination to `award`.
 :::

 ## Overview